 PRESERVING THE LEGACY

-After years of advocacy and fundraising, in 2022, the City of Annapolis, Blacks of the Chesapeake, Chesapeake Conservancy and the state of Maryland entered into an agreement with The Conservation Fund to acquire the property through a patchwork of funding including federal, state and city Program Open Space funds.
+After years of advocacy and fundraising, in 2022, the City of Annapolis, Vincent Leggett, founder of the Blacks of the Chesapeake, Chesapeake Conservancy and the state of Maryland entered into an agreement with The Conservation Fund to acquire the property through a patchwork of funding including federal, state and city Program Open Space funds.
 Additional support was provided by Governor Larry Hogan and the Maryland Department of Natural Resources, and federal appropriations were secured by U.S. Senator Ben Cardin.
 BOCF also received a Parks & Playgrounds Infrastructure Grant through the efforts of State Senator Sarah Elfreth.
 In August 2022, a signing ceremony took place, transferring the property to the City of Annapolis and creating a new city park with beach access, Elktonia-Carr’s Beach Heritage Park.

 Elktonia-Carr’s Beach Heritage Park is the last remaining vestige of the original iconic property.
 Preservation of Elktonia Beach as a heritage park and interpreting its history for the public will ensure its legacy is fully recognized.
 As a public park, now all people can visit, experience and enjoy the natural and cultural resources of the Chesapeake Bay